-I think we can all safely agree:
+I think we can all safely agree on this:

 It leaves you feeling tired, frustrated, and wondering whether you’ve actually learned anything at all, despite all that time you spent in class.